What this page is — and what it isn't

 This list reflects what I've found useful — but I don't have the full map.
 If you've used an Alberta-based directory or a low-cost program that actually delivers quality trauma support, I want to know about it.

 Private directories aren't the only doors in.
-Alberta also has public intake points, low-barrier community hubs, and organizations specifically working to reduce the cost of trauma care.
-They don't do the same thing — some help you enter the system, some help you navigate community support, some help pay for treatment.
-Know which one you're looking for before you start.
+Alberta also has public intake points, low-barrier community hubs, and organizations working to reduce the cost of trauma care.
+They don't all do the same thing — some help you enter the system, some connect you to community support, one can help pay for treatment.
+Know which kind you're looking for before you start.

 A Calgary-based booking hub that connects you directly with partner agencies — without having to navigate each one separately.